botpress/botpress/docs/guide/docs/main/dialog.md

 >
 > - A node is marked as waiting for user input
 > - A node couldn't match a condition to transition to another node
+> - A node has no transition instruction.

 Once the first node is processed, the Dialog Engine will proceed to the next node in the flow until it reaches the very end.
 Flows are pretty straightforward.
 Nodes also have a [lifecycle](#node-lifecycle) of their own.
 It is the nodes that do the heavy lifting in a flow.
 The flow only orchestrates them.

 ### Storage

 Flows are stored as JSON files in the chatbot's source files.
-In the context of this tutorial, the flows are stored in the `data/bots/trivia-bot/flows/` folder.
+In the context of this tutorial, the flows are stored in the `data/bots/blitz/flows/` folder.
 Each flow is split into two files: the logic (`*.flow.json`) and the visual-specific properties (`*.ui.json`).
 The reason to split these is to make it easier to maintain and review changes.

 - `*.ui.json` files can almost always be ignored from code reviews as they don't affect the chatbot's functionality.
 - `*.flow.json` files could also, in theory, be created manually by developers instead of using the GUI.
 This is the case for [Skills](#skills), which we will cover later.